e3o8o/triggerr/docs/02_architecture/paygo_test_suite_learnings.md

 [Would be nice to have Paygo have the access to real life data and update escrow as needed]

-## 🔥 Critical Findings for Bun Runtime Compatibility
+## 🔥 Critical Findings for Bun Runtime Compatibility [L7-8]
+### Missing `nonce` Field in PayGo Client Transactions [L9-10]
+#### Issue Description:
+- Error: `missing field 'nonce' at line 1 column 89` when sending `FaucetRequest` or `Transfer` transactions.
+- Root Cause: The `@witnessco/paygo-ts-client` package does not handle the `nonce` field internally, causing deserialization failures.
+- Reproducible with: Bun runtime, minimal test script.

+#### Recommended Action:
+- Report to PayGo client team for resolution.
+- Temporary workaround: Manually add `nonce` if API allows (untested).

 ### Direct Imports vs. Wrapper Approach vs Proxy Re-Export